Mental Health Association of Maryland

 HB 1051 Public Health - Patient Access to Medication

-Requires establishment of a program intended to reduce hospital admissions by using a licensed pharmacist to delivery discharge medications to patients before they leave the hospital an authorizes health care facilities to use automated and remote drug dispensing systems.
+Requires the establishment of a program intended to reduce hospital admissions by using a licensed pharmacist to deliver discharge medications to patients before they leave the hospital and authorizes health care facilities to use automated and remote drug dispensing systems.

 Rosenberg